Youyeon Joo

 2026

-Recent HE-based Private Inference (PI) systems improve the accuracy--performance trade-off via a layer-wise scheme and parameter switching, yet remain bottlenecked by fire-and-forget execution in which the server alone performs costly ciphertext management.
-This paper presents HEPIC, an HE-based PI system that explores a different design point by leveraging client interventions for ciphertext managements.
+Recent HE-based Private Inference (PI) improve the accuracy-performance trade-off via a layer-wise scheme and parameter switching, yet remain bottlenecked by fire-and-forget execution in which the server alone performs costly ciphertext management.
+This paper presents HEPIC, an HE-based PI system that explores a new design point by leveraging client interventions for ciphertext managements.

 SLOTHE : Lazy Approximation of Non-Arithmetic Neural Network Functions over Encrypted Data